tdwg/camtrap-dp/index.md

 > Camtrap DP Development Team (2021) Camera Trap Data Package <https://github.com/tdwg/camtrap-dp>

 Camtrap DP is managed by the [Machine Observations Interest Group](https://www.tdwg.org/community/mobs/) of Biodiversity Information Standards (TDWG).
 It was originally developed by the [Open Science Conservation Fund](https://os-conservation.org/) and the [Research Institute for Nature and Forest (INBO)](https://inbo.be/en).

+Camtrap DP is endorsed the camera trap data management systems [Agouti](https://www.agouti.eu/), [eMammal](https://emammal.si.edu/), [TRAPPER](https://doi.org/10.1111/2041-210X.12571), [Wildlife Insights](https://www.wildlifeinsights.org/) and already available as an export format in some of these.